bgrainger/magic.lambda.mysql/README.md

 database vendor's specific SQL syntax, overriding the SQL generation, such that you don't create yourself a lockin towards a single database vendor, and their specific SQL syntax in any ways.

+In addition, these slots can be semantically traversed, allowing you to for instance find all files that somehow retrieves data from some specific table, by introspecting your Hyperlambda files, etc.
+These slots are _extremely_ powerful in nature, once you've gotten used to their nature.

 ## [mysql.connect]

 This slot will open a database connection for you.
 You can pass in a complete connection string (not recommended),